Scorpion Marketing Review for Law Firms (2025): Complete Analysis of Services, Pricing & Client Experiences

 Does Scorpion optimize for AI-powered search platforms like ChatGPT?

 Scorpion’s primary focus remains traditional SEO and paid advertising rather than Generative Engine Optimization (GEO) for AI platforms.
 As of 2025, ChatGPT, Perplexity, Claude, and Google AI Overviews process over 1 billion daily queries, with legal services showing 527% growth in AI-driven referrals.
 Law firms prioritizing visibility in these emerging channels should specifically evaluate agencies’ GEO capabilities and request evidence of client performance in AI-powered search results.
-Many specialized legal marketing agencies now offer advanced GEO strategies that Scorpion has not yet emphasized.

 What is Scorpion Convert and is it appropriate for law firms?